SK021G/Telco-Churn-Analysis/README.md

 ## 4. Actionable Recommendations

-Based on the analysis, the following recommendations are proposed:
+Based on the model's coefficients and probability scores, the following recommendations are proposed:

-1.  **Targeted Campaign for Contract Conversion:** Launch a marketing campaign for month-to-month customers with 2-12 months of tenure, offering a one-time discount to convert them to a more stable one-year contract.
+1.  **Targeted Campaign for Contract Conversion:**
+    * **Action:** Launch a campaign for month-to-month customers with 2–12 months of tenure.
+    * **Offer:** A one-time "Loyalty Lock-in" discount (e.g., 15% off for 6 months) for switching to a 1-Year Contract.
+    * **Business Impact:** Neutralizes the #1 driver of churn identified by the model.

+2.  **Enhanced Fiber Optic Onboarding:**
-2.  **Enhance New Customer Onboarding:** Implement a proactive support outreach program for all new customers within their first 60 days to address any early-stage issues and improve satisfaction.
+    * **Action:** Implement a proactive "Service Health Check" for new Fiber Optic customers within their first 60 days.
+    * **Business Impact:** Mitigates early-stage churn in this high-value but high-risk segment.

+3.  **Proactive Retention using Probability Scores:**
-3.  **Deploy the Predictive Model:** Use the trained model to generate a weekly "at-risk" customer list for the retention team, enabling them to make personalized offers before a customer decides to leave.
+    * **Action:** Use the model to generate a weekly "At-Risk List" of customers with a churn probability > 70%.
+    * **Business Impact:** Enables the retention team to make personalized offers *before* the customer calls to cancel.

----

-## 5. How to Use This Project
-1. Clone the repository: `git clone https://github.com/YourUsername/Telco-Churn-Analysis.git`
-2. Install the required libraries: `pip install -r requirements.txt`
-3. Open and run the `Churn_Analysis_Report.ipynb` notebook in Jupyter.